GTK-lab/SpliCeAT/ds_detection/README.md

 # Differential splicing detection

 ## Packages required
-Click on the links for download instructions for each package.
+Click on the links for installation instructions for each package.
 (In brackets are versions used when run by the author)
 - [python](https://www.python.org/downloads/) (3.9.16)
 - [R](https://cran.rstudio.com/) (4.2.2)
 - [julia](https://julialang.org/downloads/) (1.7.2)